claudiamohh/claudiamohh.github.io/_posts/2022-08-30-Table-Extraction-using-TableNet-Model-with-Pytorch-Lightning.md

 |21. tablenet_baseline_sgd_onecycelr_lowlr_2|91|0.804|0.161|0.233 |
 |22. tablenet_baseline_sgd_onecycelr_lowlr_3|37|0.648|0.177| 0.137|

-`tablenet_baseline_adam_gradclipping_1` has the lowest validation loss of 0.212 and decent values of binary mean IOU 0.753 and 0.689.
+`tablenet_baseline_adam_gradclipping_1` has the lowest validation loss of 0.212 and decent values of binary mean IOU for table and column of 0.753 and 0.689 respectively.
 This model checkpoint is available for users to download in my Github Repository [lightning-tablenet](https://github.com/claudiamohh/lightning-tablenet) if they do not want to train the model.

 ---